 Application is directly on the skin and it immediately dries up due to the silicates forming a thin film on the surface.
 This creates a firming effect, which aids sagging skin to look tighter, even giving some support for eye bags.

 To use the serum, shake the syringe well, remove the cap and white tip, rotate the applicator and push it.
-Apply a small pea-sized amount to the target area, while avoiding contact with eyes.
+Apply a small pea-sized amount to the target area, while avoiding contact with the eyes.
 Leave the serum for a few minutes to dry.

 Plexaderm ingredients and side effects

-The manufacturer is vague on the actual ingredients, though there are claims that it contains light diffusing ingredients, skin tightening crystals and moisturizing agents.
+The manufacturer is vague on the actual ingredients, though there are claims that it contains light diffusing ingredients, skin tightening crystals, and moisturizing agents.